-In this service area, 5% of AI/AN births are to teen mothers compared with 5.1% in the general population.
+In the network of urban Indian health organizations, 6.3% of AI/AN births are to teen mothers compared with 3.2% in the general population.

 Teen births can carry additional health risks for the mother and the baby, including premature birth and low birth weight.
+12

 Accessing prenatal resources and navigating the health care system is difficult enough for most new mothers, but the risk of inadequate prenatal care for young mothers is even greater.
+12